HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 #You can get the <offsetstart> with the "p" command inside fdisk
 ```

-You can also use the free gui application: [https://www.disk-editor.org/index.html](https://www.disk-editor.org/index.html)\
+You can also use the free GUI application: [https://www.disk-editor.org/index.html](https://www.disk-editor.org/index.html)\
 Or you can also use **python** to obtain the superblock information: [https://pypi.org/project/superblock/](https://pypi.org/project/superblock/)

 ## inodes

 The **inodes** contain the list of **blocks** that **contains** the actual **data** of a **file**.\
-If the file is big, and inode **may contain pointers** to **other inodes** that points to the blocks/more inodes containing the file data.
+If the file is big, and inode **may contain pointers** to **other inodes** that point to the blocks/more inodes containing the file data.

 ![](<../../../.gitbook/assets/image (416).png>)